Bonsai: Gradient-free Graph Condensation for Node Classification: Experiments

 \subsection{Prediction Accuracy}

-Table~\ref{tab:gcnaccuracy} presents the accuracies obtained by \name and the baselines on \gcn.
-Several insights emerge from this experiment.
-Firstly, \name achieves the best accuracy in 14 out of 18 scenarios, with substantial improvements ($\geq5\%$) over the second-best performer in several cases.
-This demonstrates that the unsupervised gradient-agnostic approach adopted by \name does not come at the cost of accuracy. \gdem emerges as the second best perfomer. \gcsr fails to complete in the two largest datasets of Ogbn-arxiv and Reddit since it performs training on the full dataset $100$ times to distill, which exceeds 5 hours.
+Table~\ref{tab:gcnaccuracy} presents the accuracies obtained by \name and the baselines on \gcn. \name achieves the best accuracy in 12 out of 18 scenarios, with substantial improvements ($\geq5\%$) over the second-best performer in several cases.
+This demonstrates that the unsupervised gradient-agnostic approach adopted by \name does not come at the cost of accuracy. \gdem emerges as the second best perfomer. \gcsr fails to complete in the two largest datasets of Ogbn-arxiv and Reddit, since it trains on the entire dataset $100$ times to condense, which exceeds 5 hours. \geom is even slower since it trains on full train set $200$ times.
+All baselines except Random and Herding failed to finish within 5 hours on MAG240M.

-Second, even at extreme compression ratio of $0.5\%$, it is possible to achieve reasonable accuracy levels.
-We highlight that past studies have denoted compression ratio in terms of number of nodes (recollect Table~\ref{tab:gcond}), which is misleading, since they generate fully connected weighted graphs, and thus real-compression in terms of bytes consumption, is lower.